• Level of education

 Description

-In this teaching unit, a general approach to high-temperature chemistry in non-aqueous solvents will be developed through notions of chemical reactivity, and the physico-chemical and thermochemical properties of oxides, salts or molten metals.
-A number of case studies will be covered, particularly in connection with the fuel cycle and recycling chemistry.
+In this teaching unit, a general approach to chemistry in non-aqueous solvents at high temperatures will be developed through concepts of chemical reactivity and the physicochemical and thermochemical properties of oxides, salts, and molten metals.
+Several case studies will be discussed, particularly in relation to the fuel cycle and recycling chemistry.

 Read more